Ole Bohn On Developing Rock-Solid Left & Right Hand Technique

-In a VC-exclusive blog, Ole discuss his go-to scales, exercises and etudes for a rock-solid left and right hand technique.
+In a VC-exclusive blog, Norwegian violinist and pedagogue Ole Bohn shares his go-to scales, exercises and etudes for a rock-solid left and right hand technique.

 Here are my preferred books: